vubon/healthchecker/README.md

-# Micro Service Health Checker
+# Microservice Health Checker Project
+Using the project you can check your microservice health.
+More interesting feature are coming soon.
 ## Prerequisites
 - Python
 - Django